-There were two projects involving acquisition of occupied real property between 1996 and 2000 program years-one in 2000 and one in 1997.
+There have been three projects involving acquisition of occupied real property between 1996 and 2001 program years-one in 2001, one in 2000 and one in 1997.

-- In 2000, 12 units were purchased and rehabilitated and made available for rent to low/moderate income persons.
+- Housing Resources of Western Colorado (The Energy Office) purchased a 91 unit apartment complex for low income persons in 2001.
+This complex has historically housed low income resident and now is being preserved for the same.
+The project did not require any relocation of residents.
+In fact, the Housing Resources of Western Colorado is in the process of upgrading/remodeling units as they become open and is doing major site improvements. - In 2000, 12 units were purchased and rehabilitated and made available for rent to low/moderate income persons.
 For the 2000 project, the recipient, The Energy Office was required to relocate one tenant from one of the 12 units to another.
 A total of \$200 CDBG funds were used to pay moving expenses. - During the 1997 program year the acquisition of the twelve-unit apartment complex was completed by the Grand Junction Housing Authority.
 The project did not require any relocation of residents.
 In addition, the Housing Authority upgraded all appliances for all twelve units.